MartinBradbury/trihub/TESTING.md

 ### Known and unresolved issues

 - Mobile devices are unable to access the site content due to the requirement of an SSL Certification.
-Upon attepmting to sign in, the user is redirected to the signin page without signing in.
+Upon attempting to sign in, the user is redirected to the sign in page without signing in.
-- Once desktop device tested was unable to create a performance due the the field AM / PM being present in the time input field.
+- Once desktop device tested was unable to create a performance due the field AM / PM being present in the time input field.
 This was only noted on one desktop device running google chrome.
 This error has not been able to be reproduced on any other device.
 - When viewing a another user profile, when the follow and unfollow button is clicked, the counter does not always update without the manual page refresh.
-- Users are not able to add seconds munually to their performances.
+- Users are not able to add seconds manually to their performances.
 Seconds get automatically added as 00 after the performance is created.

 ### NPM Audit
 - **Disclaimer on npm Audit Issues**: